Header

 ImmunoPhage

-Almost 100 years after the discovery of the first antibiotics, bacterial infections continue to be one of the most challenging health problems and impose a tremendous burden on our health care system.
-Yet, the common treatment approach still consists of administration of antibiotics.
-However, this practice causes adverse medical and socioeconomic effects, including the development of antibiotic resistance and disruption of the normal microbiome.
+Even almost 100 years after the discovery of the first antibiotics, bacterial infections remain one of the most serious health problems, placing an enormous burden on our healthcare system.
+The standard treatment method is still to administer antibiotics.
+However, this practice has medical and socioeconomic side effects, including the development of antibiotic resistance and disruption to the normal microbiome.

-Therefore, eight research groups of the University of Zurich, ETH Zurich, University Hospital Zurich, and Balgrist University Hospital have joined forces to develop a fundamentally new therapeutic option - the "ImmunoPhage" project.
-The aim is to equip bacteriophages, i.e. viruses that exclusively attack bacteria, with elements that specifically support immune defenses.
-The combination of antimicrobial activity with immunomodulatory properties of these immunophages forms a generalizable, sustainable and tailored approach for the treatment of bacterial infections, and potentially also inflammatory diseases.
+This is why several research groups from the University of Zurich, ETH Zurich, the University Hospital of Zurich and the Balgrist University Hospital have joined forces in the ImmunoPhage project, aiming to develop a new, fundamental treatment option.
+The aim is to modify bacteriophages, viruses that exclusively attack bacteria, to specifically support the immune system.
+Combining specific antimicrobial activity with the immunomodulatory properties of these immunophages creates a broadly applicable, sustainable and customisable approach to treating bacterial infections, and potentially inflammatory diseases too.
+Initially, the therapy is being developed for recurrent urinary tract infections.

 Contact